KartikShrikantHegde/Docker-Flask-MySQL/README.md

-# Flask-Docker Sample Template
+# Flask-Docker-MySQL Template

-This project can be used to run a basic "Hello World" flask app using docker-compose.
+This project can be used to run a basic flask app with MySQL as DB using docker-compose.

 ## Getting Started